joshwolff1/RecNet/README.md

 # RecNet
-Predicting Large Serine Recombinases From attB/attP Attachment Sites
+Predicting attB/attP Attachment Sites and the Recombinases that bind them.